FungusDungus/Assembly-Graphics/README.md

 How to run:

-1. Download and install DOS-Box using the following link:
+1. Download and install DOSBox using the following link:

    https://www.dosbox.com/download.php?main=1